A Redis Credential is a set of information required to authenticate and access a Redis database, typically including a username and password.

 1. Code snippets to prevent Redis Credential hardcoding using environment variables

-Using environment variables for Redis credentials in your code is a secure practice because:
+Using environment variables for storing Redis credentials in your code is a secure practice for the following reasons:

-• Environment variables are not hard-coded in the codebase, reducing the risk of accidental exposure through version control or code sharing.
+Environment variables are stored outside of the code repository, reducing the risk of accidental exposure through version control systems.

 Using AWS Secrets Manager to manage Redis Credentials is a secure way to handle sensitive data.
 Here are code snippets in five different programming languages that demonstrate how to retrieve the Redis Credential from AWS Secrets Manager.